Springing forward to daylight saving time is obsolete, confusing and unhealthy, critics say

 “Studies have shown many benefits of a year-round Daylight Saving Time, which is why Florida’s legislature overwhelmingly voted to make it permanent last year.
 Reflecting the will of the State of Florida, I’m proud to reintroduce this bill to make Daylight Saving Time permanent nationally,” Rubio said in a statement.

-California voters overwhelming approved a similar proposition in November.
-State assembly member Kansen Chu (D), who represents San Jose and other communities in the heart of Silicon Valley, has introduced year-round DST legislation that is currently making its way through two committees.
+California voters overwhelmingly approved a similar proposition in November.
+State Assembly member Kansen Chu (D), who represents San Jose and other communities in the heart of Silicon Valley, has introduced year-round DST legislation that is making its way through two committees.

 Chu said he became interested in the time change issue when he heard about health risks associated with moving the clocks forward and back.
 He predicts his bill will easily pass both houses of the state legislature, but he believes Congress needs to lead the way to ensure that state action won’t run afoul of federal law.

 “I guess it’s all depending on how fast the people on Capitol Hill can move on this issue.
-I know they have a lot of more important headaches,” Chu told the Post.
+I know they have a lot of more important headaches,” Chu told The Washington Post.

 Business interests have long supported the later daylight, he said.
 For example, the golf industry and the barbecue industry have been big promoters.

-Daylight saving time was first implemented by Germany during World War I, and soon adopted in the United States.
-But it was always controversial, particularly among farmers, who liked early-morning daylight in the summer.
+Daylight saving time was first implemented by Germany during World War I and was soon adopted in the United States.
+But it was always controversial, particularly among farmers, who liked early morning daylight in the summer.
 It became a cultural conflict between agrarian and metropolitan interests, said Michael Downing, an English professor at Tufts University and author of “Spring Forward: The Annual Madness of Daylight Saving Time.”

 DST was implemented haphazardly for decades, until Congress passed the Uniform Time Act in 1966 to bring some order to the system.
 Some states and territories opted out, however.
 Arizona, Hawaii, Puerto Rico and the U.S. Virgin Islands are among the places that still reject DST.
 Congress has extended the duration of DST twice, and it now covers two-thirds of the year.
 Since 2007, DST has begun on the second Sunday in March and ended on the first Sunday in November.

-“There continues to be the mythic idea that we are saving something by turning our clocks forward and backward,” said Downing.
+“There continues to be the mythic idea that we are saving something by turning our clocks forward and backward,” Downing said.
 “It’s such a preposterous idea that we can gain or lose an hour by simply sticking our finger in the face of our clocks.”

 Read More: